The Royal Hotel ,Bath. (Designed by Isambard Kingdom Brunel in 1846.)

 We had never been inside the Assembly Rooms before.
 They were spectacular.
 Jane Austen describes a number of Balls in her novels, Emma, Pride and Prejudice and Northangar Abbey.
 She also writes, in her letters to Cassandra, about the balls she and other members of her family, and friends attended.

-I know about the social importance of a ball in the 18th century to the marriage market.
-However, actually standing in the ballroom and seeing the tea room and the Octagon card room, I became much more aware of the powerful social meaning of a place like this.
-The ballroom would have been set out like a sports arena with tiers of seating around the side.Mothers, fathers and often grandparents would have sat in these seats.
-The young participants, dressed for the part and tutored in every flirtation technique and intricate dance move were on display in the middle on the dance floor using their hard won skills to attract a partner.
+Attending a ball in the 18th century had powerful social implications to the marriage market.
+Actually standing in the ballroom and seeing the tea room and the Octagon card room, I became much more aware of the social meaning of a place like this.
+The ballroom would have been set out like a sports arena with tiers of seating around the side.Mothers, fathers and often grandparents sat in these seats.
+The young participants, dressed for the part and tutored in every flirtation technique and intricate dance move, were on display in the middle on the dance floor using their hard won skills to attract a partner.
 Emma Woodhouse is jealous of Jane Fairfax, in Jane Austen's novel Emma because of her superior accomplishments.
 And in Pride and Prejudice the Bennett sisters practice their dance moves, honing them to perfection.
 It was a spectator event, the various members of the families assessing their daughter or son's performance and also assessing the opposition.
 Being there made me aware of how serious a ,"sport," all this was.

 The entrance to The Upper Assembly Rooms.
 (Designed by John Wood The younger 1769)